yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/full-checkout-android.md

 | `INTERNAL_ERROR` | An unexpected internal error occurred within the system handling the payment process.                                           | Yes.
 Requires technical intervention to review the system, fix internal issues, and retry or inform the user. |
 | `CANCELED`       | The user voluntarily canceled the transaction or abandoned the payment process.                                                 | No.                                                                                                           |

-### Payment Status Validation
+### Payment status validation

-The SDK provides consistent status handling for different payment method types to ensure clear communication between the SDK state and backend payment status.
+This section explains how the SDK handles payment status when users cancel or leave payment flows, and how the SDK status relates to the backend payment status in these scenarios.

-#### Sync Payment Methods (Google Pay)
+#### Sync payment methods (Google Pay)

 For synchronous payment methods like Google Pay, when a user cancels or closes the wallet UI before a payment service provider (PSP) response is received: